OCR A-Level Biology: Biological Molecules — Complete Revision Guide (H420)

 Photosynthesis and Respiration reuses carbohydrate and lipid metabolism, the ATP nucleotide, and the coenzyme-as-shuttle principle.

-Communication, Homeostasis and Immunity reuses protein-ligand specificity in receptor-ligand interactions, in antibody-antigen binding, and in hormone-receptor signalling.
+Communicable Diseases and Immunity reuses protein-ligand specificity in antibody-antigen binding, and Neuronal and Hormonal Communication reuses it in hormone-receptor signalling and neurotransmitter-receptor interactions.

 Required Practicals / PAGs